 If there is not enough bandwidth YouTube will not be able to send its homepage to any of its users this means no one would be able to load/access their website for their purpose.
 The same process applies to your website.

-If your site doesn’t have a proper amount of bandwidth in your web hosting plan, many of your users will not be able to access your website which would result in loss of valuable traffic.
+If your site doesn’t have a proper amount of bandwidth in your web hosting plan, many of your users will not be able to access your website which would result in a loss of valuable traffic.

 How do I Know how much Bandwidth I need?